Compliance

 Denmark Bookkeeping Act

-Last May, the Danish parliament passed a package of reforms affecting the Danish Bookkeeping Act (Act no. 700 of May 24, 2022), which replaces the previous act that had been in force since 1999.
+The Danish parliament has passed a package of reforms affecting the Danish Bookkeeping Act (Act no. 700 of May 24, 2022), which replaces the previous act that had been in force since 1999.
 The main objective remains to strengthen the fight against tax fraud and increase the degree of digitalization of Danish companies' accounting records.

 The requirement for digital accounting includes the following two basic accounting duties: